Schniz/fnm/README.md

 #### Zsh

-add the following to your `.zshrc` profile:
+Add the following to your `.zshrc` profile:

 ```zsh
 eval "$(fnm env --use-on-cd)"